fdeblasio/pokeemerald-expansion/notes.md

 - Use Good Ruby's palette shifting to give trainers more unique looks? (https://github.com/Doesnty/goodruby/commit/ff53bbab592865b49f345342205b41cb869abf27)
 - Psychics can use Psyduck, Golduck, and Farigiraf now
     - Update Mossdeep Gym if there are duplicates of other Pokemon
-- Give Winstrates rematches?
 - Vito can use TMs
 - Gym leaders/Steven/Breeders can have Hidden Abilities
-- Battle Archie at Oceanic Museum?
-- Aqua Leaders' signatures hold Deep Sea items (need to find equivalent for Magma.
-Mega Evo for Houndoom but unsure for Ninetales)
-    - Could swap out Huntail for Mega Gyarados and only it and Houndoom get items

 ### Moves
-- Fix incense egg moves
-- Have multi-hit moves display the minimum?
-Or just have consant hit moves (Hit Twice, plus Triple Kick or Triple Axel if buffed to 100% accuracy)
 - Just make new tutors in towns
 - TMs/Tutors
     - Hyper Voice tutor->TM?